abstract road

 Parks & Braxton provides the case number, the judge's name, as well as the date the DUI was won for authenticity purposes.

-After several discussions with the State regarding the evidence and the defendant, the State Dropped the DUI.
+After conversations with the State regarding the evidence, the State agreed to Drop the DUI.

 The State dropped the DUI.